ewolff/microservice-istio/HOW-TO-RUN.md

 istio-system port-forward deployment/istio-tracing 16686:16686` you
 can access it at http://localhost:16686/ .

-You can also use the shell script `tracing.sh`.
+You can also use `istioctl dashboard jaeger`.

 ## Kiali

 [Kiali](https://www.kiali.io/) is a tool to visualize the dependencies between microservices.
 It generates a graph and also adds some basic metrics to the graph.
-You can use run `kubectl -n istio-system port-forward deployment/kiali 20001:20001` or the shell script `kiali.sh` to start a proxy to Istio's Kiali installation.
+You can use run `kubectl -n istio-system port-forward deployment/kiali 20001:20001` or `istioctl dashboard kiali` to start a proxy to Istio's Kiali installation.
 Then you can open the Kiali console at http://localhost:20001/ .
 For the default installation, the user name is admin and the password is admin, too.